RichardLitt/wordhoardpress.com/about.md

 If you would like to be a reader or a language consultant for Word Hoard Press, please send an email to <a href="richard@wordhoardpress.com">Richard.</a> We are always looking for more readers, and especially consultants for obscure, extinct languages.
 Get in touch!

 Word Hoard Press is a volunteer project.
-If you would like to support Word Hoard Press, please feel free to leave some money in <a href="https://plasso.co/s/dN3qHN8DIa">the tip jar</a> - it would be very appreciated.
+If you would like to support Word Hoard Press, please get in touch.

 We're very excited to read your work.
 If you've got any questions, give us a shout via email or on Twitter at <a href='https://twitter.com/wordhoardpress'>@WordHoardPress</a>.